brianhouse/braid/docs/content.md

 Braid is designed to embody the methods and aesthetics I've used in my projects.
 It does not intend to be for general purpose music making, nor does it have pedagogy in mind.
 It is an exercise in developing a domain-specific language for a very specific set of concerns, namely my interest in gradually evolving rhythmic relationships and music with a relationship to data.

 - **Limited scope**
 Braid is MIDI-based, it's monophonic, and it's only a sequencer, not a synthesizer.
-Those are pretty significant limitations, but it means that this exists and (mostly) works.
+Those are pretty significant limitations, but it means that I was able to complete this.
 It also means I can take advantage of all the awesome cheap MIDI monosynths coming out, like the [Meeblip](https://meeblip.com/) and the [Korg Volca](http://i.korg.com/volcaseries) series.

 - **Integrates with Python**
 I find specialized development environments frustrating, as they limit what's possible to their own sandbox.
 Braid is just a python module, and as such can be used within other python projects.
 This is the source of much of its usefullness and power (particularly when it comes to working with data).